 - Airline tickets to/from Galapagos*

-- Galapagos National Park entrance fee ($100 USD subject to change without prior notice)**
+- Galapagos National Park entrance fee (US$100 USD per person)**

-- Transit Control Card for Galapagos ($20 USD per person subject to change without prior notice)**
+- Transit Control Card for Galapagos (US$20 USD per person)**

 - Wetsuits (available for rent)